-One dust monitor was installed on site, the monitors are equipped with on-board modem which provides remote monitoring communication functions, system status and dust triggers are instantly reported through mobile SMS function.
+Two dust monitor was installed on site, the monitors are equipped with on-board modem which provides remote monitoring communication functions, system status and dust triggers are instantly reported through mobile SMS function.

 Dust data was assessed against the criteria from the EPA document titled "Approved Methods for Modelling and Assessment of Air Pollutants in New South Wales".
-Based on the EPA criteria, the daily maximum concentration for this site was set to 25μm/m3 for Pollutant Particles (PM{2.5}) and 50μm/m3 for Pollutant Particles (PM10).
+Based on the EPA criteria, the daily maximum concentration for this site was set to $25\mu m/m^3$ for Pollutant Particles (PM2.5) and $50\mu m/m^3$ for Pollutant Particles (PM10).

-The dust monitoring results found on Table 3 and Table 4 summarise the daily average $PM{2.5}$ and PM{10} concentrations recorded and compared to the criteria set for this project.
-The daily average $PM{2.5}$ and PM{10} concentrations were found to be within the criteria.
-Further monitoring is recommended and dust controls should be implemented to minimise the impact on the surrounding residents.
+The dust monitoring results found on Table 3 and Table 4 summarise the daily average $PM{2.5}$ and $PM{10}$ concentrations recorded and compared to the criteria set for this project.
+The daily average $PM{2.5}$ and $PM{10}$ concentrations were found to be within the criteria except on one occasion where there was an exceedance from Monitor 1 on 03/06/2023.
+Further monitoring is recommended, and dust controls should be implemented to minimise the impact on the surrounding residents.